demidko/vcpkg-utility/README.md

    On Windows, instead of the code in ``` `` ``` quotes, manually substitute the parameter obtained by calling `vcpkg integrate install`.
 1. Putting together the directory and tests:
-   `cmake --build cmake-build-release --target all` After that, the main self-executable utility will appear in the `cmake-build-release` directory under the name `proj` .
+   `cmake --build cmake-build-release --target all`
+   After that, the main self-executable utility will appear in the `cmake-build-release` directory under the name `proj` .
 The tests can be run by launching the `test` file located nearby.

-### Utility source code conventions?
+### This repository source code conventions?

 * The entry point must be located in the `Main.cpp` file for correct build script work.
 * To initialize resources, we using [modern parameter passing by value](https://habr.com/ru/post/460955/), rather than a